lbryio/aioupnp/README.md

 ## Installation

-Verify the default python is python 3.7
+Verify the default python is python 3.6 or 3.7

 ```
 python --version